Printable Version of Instructions

-- Next you will apply epoxy. (we recommend our 24-72 hour double bubble packets)*** Squeeze the contents out onto a clean surface and mix well.
-Next use a toothpick or something like it to coat the hole inside entirely.
+- Next you will apply epoxy (we recommend our 24 or 72-hour double bubble packets).
+Squeeze the contents out onto a clean surface and mix well.
+Next use a toothpick or something similar to coat the inside of the hole entirely.
 This is to help hold the insert as well as seal out any moisture.

-- Using your insert installation tool install the insert like your using a flat head screw driver and screw.
+- Using your insert installation tool, start to screw the insert into the threads you just tapped.
 This tool will allow you back the insert out if needed while the epoxy is still wet.
 It may be a good idea to lightly screw the insert in and then back it out a couple times.
 You may notice that an insert is backing out after installation.
 This is caused by an air bubble trapped under the insert and sealed off by the epoxy.
-Let the inserts cure in a warm dry place upside-down****
+Let the inserts cure in a warm dry place upside-down.

-* If you’ve never drilled a ski before it’s a great idea to start on a piece of scrap wood.
+- If you’ve never drilled a ski before it’s a great idea to start on a piece of scrap wood.
 You can fully run through installing an insert without epoxying it in.
-The drill bit is stepped for the right depth but if you’re unsure you can use a piece of painters tape.
-When the stepped part of the drill bit contacts the tape you will see it tear and you know you’re at the correct depth.
+The drill bit is stepped for the right depth but if you’re unsure you can use a piece of painter's tape.
+When the stepped part of the drill bit contacts the tape, you will see it tear and know you’re at the correct depth.

-** When using the tap you will be turning the tap a total of 4.5 to 5 revolutions max.
-Turning too much more than this will cause you to strip or foul the threads.
+- When using the tap, you will be turning the tap a total of 4.5 to 5 revolutions max.
+Turning too much will cause you to strip or foul the threads.

-**** After completing the installation give your inserts some time (15-20 minutes) to set up then install you bindings LIGHTLY!!
+- After completing the installation give your inserts some time (15-20 minutes) to set up then mount your bindings LIGHTLY!!
 DO NOT apply any torque, just thread in the screws.
-This will help align the screw and the insert in case there is any angle from drilling or tapping and the inserts will set that way.
+This will help align the screw and the insert in case there is any angle from drilling or tapping so that the inserts will set that way.